metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

-<a id="nestedatt--spec--acme--solvers--selector--ingress"></a>
+<a id="nestedatt--spec--acme--solvers--http01--ingress"></a>
-### Nested Schema for `spec.acme.solvers.selector.ingress`
+### Nested Schema for `spec.acme.solvers.http01.ingress`

 Optional:

 - `class` (String) This field configures the annotation 'kubernetes.io/ingress.class' whencreating Ingress resources to solve ACME challenges that use thischallenge solver.
 Only one of 'class', 'name' or 'ingressClassName' maybe specified.
 - `ingress_class_name` (String) This field configures the field 'ingressClassName' on the created Ingressresources used to solve ACME challenges that use this challenge solver.This is the recommended way of configuring the ingress class.
 Only one of'class', 'name' or 'ingressClassName' may be specified.
-- `ingress_template` (Attributes) Optional ingress template used to configure the ACME challenge solveringress used for HTTP01 challenges. (see [below for nested schema](#nestedatt--spec--acme--solvers--selector--ingress--ingress_template))
+- `ingress_template` (Attributes) Optional ingress template used to configure the ACME challenge solveringress used for HTTP01 challenges. (see [below for nested schema](#nestedatt--spec--acme--solvers--http01--ingress--ingress_template))
 - `name` (String) The name of the ingress resource that should have ACME challenge solvingroutes inserted into it in order to solve HTTP01 challenges.This is typically used in conjunction with ingress controllers likeingress-gce, which maintains a 1:1 mapping between external IPs andingress resources.
 Only one of 'class', 'name' or 'ingressClassName' maybe specified.
-- `pod_template` (Attributes) Optional pod template used to configure the ACME challenge solver podsused for HTTP01 challenges. (see [below for nested schema](#nestedatt--spec--acme--solvers--selector--ingress--pod_template))
+- `pod_template` (Attributes) Optional pod template used to configure the ACME challenge solver podsused for HTTP01 challenges. (see [below for nested schema](#nestedatt--spec--acme--solvers--http01--ingress--pod_template))
 - `service_type` (String) Optional service type for Kubernetes solver service.
 Supported valuesare NodePort or ClusterIP.
 If unset, defaults to NodePort.

-<a id="nestedatt--spec--acme--solvers--selector--ingress--ingress_template"></a>
+<a id="nestedatt--spec--acme--solvers--http01--ingress--ingress_template"></a>
-### Nested Schema for `spec.acme.solvers.selector.ingress.ingress_template`
+### Nested Schema for `spec.acme.solvers.http01.ingress.ingress_template`

 Optional:

-- `metadata` (Attributes) ObjectMeta overrides for the ingress used to solve HTTP01 challenges.Only the 'labels' and 'annotations' fields may be set.If labels or annotations overlap with in-built values, the values herewill override the in-built values. (see [below for nested schema](#nestedatt--spec--acme--solvers--selector--ingress--service_type--metadata))
+- `metadata` (Attributes) ObjectMeta overrides for the ingress used to solve HTTP01 challenges.Only the 'labels' and 'annotations' fields may be set.If labels or annotations overlap with in-built values, the values herewill override the in-built values. (see [below for nested schema](#nestedatt--spec--acme--solvers--http01--ingress--ingress_template--metadata))

-<a id="nestedatt--spec--acme--solvers--selector--ingress--service_type--metadata"></a>
+<a id="nestedatt--spec--acme--solvers--http01--ingress--ingress_template--metadata"></a>
-### Nested Schema for `spec.acme.solvers.selector.ingress.service_type.metadata`
+### Nested Schema for `spec.acme.solvers.http01.ingress.ingress_template.metadata`

 Optional: